 Hidden somewhere in the darkest and, mercifully, untouched corners of the Internet Archive’s Wayback Machine lies the first-ever website I created.
 Actually, that’s not quite true.
 It’s the second version of the first website I ever created, because it was indexed in May 1996, and the first version went live in July 1994.

 Then, of course, CSS arrived and made everything simultaneously easier and more difficult.
 Things could now be positioned with pixel accuracy, and the quality of web development improved rapidly.
 I do still favour writing CSS from scratch.
 However, it can feel like you’re playing a particularly tense game of Buckaroo where one false move can bring everything crashing down.
 One solution to endless CSS adjustments is to use a front-end framework, or library, where the heavy lifting has been done for you.
-And, of all the different frameworks currently available, Bootstrap is the one I always reach for.
+Bootstrap is the one I always reach for.

 Bootstrap started life as a Twitter project back in 2011.
 It was initially called “Blueprint”, a name I prefer!
 Mark Otto, the developer who initiated the project, said; “A super small group of developers and I got together to design and build a new internal tool and saw an opportunity to do something more.
 Through that process, we saw ourselves build something much more substantial than another internal tool.
 Months later, we ended up with an early version of Bootstrap as a way to document and share common design patterns and assets within the company.”